Coastal Margins Team

 Nearshore marine habitats along the Gulf of Alaska play a vital role in life stages of many marine species important to Alaskans, and these habitats are strongly influenced by discharge from adjacent watersheds.
 Warming temperatures are increasing glacier volume loss and precipitation is increasingly falling as rain rather than snow, both of which affect the magnitude and seasonal timing of freshwater discharge.
 Despite the imminence and scale of these changes, we have limited understanding of how they will affect the biophysical and chemical structure and functioning of downstream coastal ecosystems.

 Goal 1: Characterize the hydrological and biogeochemical dynamics of rivers along a glacial to non-glacial watershed gradient and their linkages to coastal oceanography.
-Researchers are gathering nearshore data through a variety of methods, including drifter deployments, hyperspectral remote sensing, oceanographic sensors, and conductivity, temperature, and depth (CTD) transects.
-A freshwater “stream team” monitors sensors in watersheds in each region and combine their data streams with in situ coastal measurements.
-In total these efforts will create a rich multi-year dataset of variables including circulation patterns, chlorophyll a and dissolved organic matter levels, discharge, stage height, pH, temperature, conductivity, turbidity, dissolved oxygen, salinity and photosynthetically active radiation.
+Researchers gather nearshore data through a number of methods, including drifter deployments, hyperspectral remote sensing, oceanographic sensors, and conductivity, temperature, and depth (CTD) transects.
+A freshwater “stream team” monitors sensors in watersheds in each region and combines their data streams with in situ coastal measurements.
+These efforts are creating a rich multi-year dataset of variables including circulation patterns, chlorophyll and dissolved organic matter levels, discharge, stage height, pH, temperature, conductivity, turbidity, dissolved oxygen, salinity and photosynthetically active radiation.
 This will enable researchers to craft mechanistic models of freshwater and nutrient flux and nearshore circulation, which they will combine with a 30-year hindcast simulation to identify correlations between freshwater forcing, biogeochemistry and ecosystem structure and function for Gulf of Alaska coastal watersheds.

 Goal 3: Understand potential responses of coastal resource users to current changes and anticipated future shifts in nearshore marine resources.
-Researchers will interview up to 50 fishers and 30 institutional representatives in the fishing communities of Homer and Juneau about their observations of changes in the environment, ways they have responded to past ecological, economic, and regulatory pressures, and anticipated future changes.
-Interviews will provide information on past responses to environmental change to identify avenues for building adaptive capacity to future change.
+Researchers are interviewing up to 50 fishers and 30 institutional representatives in the fishing communities of Homer and Juneau about their observations of changes in the environment, ways they have responded to past pressures, and anticipated future changes.
+Interviews will provide information on past responses to environmental change to identify avenues for adapting to future change.